Rebound relationships are often (but not always) born out of a person’s denial and lost self esteem.

 Can You Fall In Love With A Rebound?

-Generally speaking, it is difficult to truly fall in love with a rebound, but I wouldn’t say it’s impossible, because every relationship is born of different contexts (and involves different people).
+Generally speaking, it is difficult to truly fall in love with a rebound, because they are not built on deep emotional attraction.
+But I wouldn’t say it’s impossible, because every relationship is born of different contexts (and involves different people).

 Falling in love or romantic love leads to a true pair bond in us humans.
 Due to the fact that a lot of rebound relationships are founded on novelty and distraction, they bypass essential stages of bonding.